dorkrawk/new_dinosaurseateverybody_site/jekyll_blog/_posts/2015-08-10-our-story-recording.md

 As usual, I was tempted to do more electric guitar noodling than I should but some after some editing I was pretty happy with the little theme I had in the verses.
 The lead part in the choruses ended up acting as more of a harmony that gave the chords an interesting sound at times.

+There's a part in the 3rd verse right after the line "together with our furry child" where it sounds like someone just stepped on a piano.
+That's because the cat just stepped on the piano there.
+Since the line was actually about him I mixed it down but left it in.

 The outro was interesting in this song.
 It was originally the verse or chorus of an early draft of this song that never really panned out, but I liked the lyrics and it was in the same key as the rest of the song so I really wanted to make it work.
 Also it was a nice held chord segue into actually popping the question, which was pretty important at the time.

 I wanted to be sure this still sounded cohesive with the rest of the song, but still go out big and I think it turned out well.
 While I could have mixed it a little better, the pick slide into distorted power chords is just a lot of fun.
 The piano part was just something simple I stumbled on while I was messing around, but I really like what it adds.
 I ended up doing a lot of editing to decide which instruments should stop when and I'm happy with those choices.
 There was a lot of value in editing this song a few days after I had done most of the recording.